learnk8s/learnk8s.io/src/advancedKubectl/content.md

 kubectl krew remove <plugin>
 ~~~

-Note that installing plugins with krew does **not** prevent installing plugins the traditional way.
-Even if you use krew, you can still install plugins that you find elsewhere (or create yourself) as described [above](#installing-plugins).
+Note that installing plugins with krew does **not** prevent installing plugins the [traditional way](#installing-plugins).
+Even if you use krew, you can still install plugins that you find elsewhere (or create yourself) by other means.

 > Note that the `kubectl krew list` command does only list the plugins that have been installed with krew, whereas the `kubectl plugin list` command lists *all* plugins, that is, those installed with krew and those installed in other ways.

 ### Finding plugins elsewhere

-Krew is still a young project and at the moment there are only about 30 plugins in the krew index.
+Krew is still a young project and at the moment there are only about 30 plugins in the [krew index](https://github.com/GoogleContainerTools/krew-index/).
 In case you don't find what you need there, you can look for plugins elsewhere, for example, on GitHub.

 I recommend to check out the [**kubectl-plugins**](https://github.com/topics/kubectl-plugins) GitHub topic.
 You will find several dozens of available plugins there that are worth to have a look at.